EddyMcNut/uc-intg-onkyo-avr/docs/backup-restore.md

 In the driver setup flow choose the `Create configuration backup` and `Restore configuration from backup` actions.

 ## What `Backup` does
-- Selecting **Create configuration backup** will open a textarea containing a JSON payload representing the current configuration and driver metadata.
+- Selecting **Create configuration backup** will open a textarea containing a JSON payload representing the current configuration.
 - The payload includes a `meta` section (driver id, version, timestamp) and a `config` section (the `config.json` contents).
 Example:

 ```json